bcWorkAccount/first_visual_odometry/README.md

 We skip the groundtruth.txt parameters at this version of project because KITTI doesn't provide these data so you can type any thing for it.

 # Other things
-We reference following open soruce framework when we deisign the system architecture of fvo project because it's the first visual odometry and our team are Newbie:
+We reference following open soruce framework when we deisign the system architecture of fvo project because it's the first visual odometry of us and our team are newbie in this area:
 - ORB-SLAM2
 - slambook
 - ygz-stereo-inertial